Jaggedhead gurnard

 The jaggedhead gurnard (Gargariscus prionocephalus) is a species of marine ray-finned fish belonging to the subfamily Peristediinae, the armoured gurnards or armored searobins.
 This species is found in the eastern Indian Ocean and the western Pacific Ocean.
 It is the only known member of its genus.

 Taxonomy

-The jaggedhead gurnard was first formally described as Peristethidion prionocephalum in 1869 by the French zoologist Auguste Henri André Duméril with the type locality given as Sulawesi.
+The jaggedhead gurnard was first formally described as Peristethidion prionocephalum in 1869 by the French zoologist Auguste Duméril with the type locality given as Sulawesi.
 In 1917, Hugh McCormick Smith described a new species Gargariscus semidentatus and placed it in a new monotypic genus Gargariscus.
 This taxon was subsequently regarded as a junior synonym of Duméril‘s P. prionocephalum, although Smith's genus has been recognised as valid.
 The genus name Gargariscus means "gullet" or "throat", an allusion Smith did not explain but may refer to the wide band of teeth on the premaxillaries.
 The specific name prionocephalum is a combination of prion, meaning "saw" and cephalus, which means "head", referring to the serrations on the edge of the head shield.